HumayounMustafa/moodswings/README.md

 ## Getting Started

-First you need a local machine to run the application.
+1. First you need a local machine to run the application.
-Then you need the clone of this project.
+2. Then you need the clone of this project.

 ### Prerequisites

 You need followings things

-1-Python version 3.9
+1. Python version 3.9
-2-Flask        1.1.2
+2. Flask        1.1.2
-3-Flask-Mail   0.9.1
+3. Flask-Mail   0.9.1
-4-pymongo      3.11.2
+4. pymongo      3.11.2